Imprinted brain hypothesis: Issues

-One of the most significant components of the hypothesis is that it predicts autism should be associated with "hypo-mentalizing" and schizophrenia with "hyper-mentalizing"; that is, that people in each group should have radically different impairments in mentalizing.
-This is a core component of the imprinted brain hypothesis, and one of the fundamental assumptions involved.
-However, meta-analysis of mentalizing skills in autism and schizophrenia does not support this claim.
-Rather, both conditions appear to be associated with similar mentalizing impairments that share common processing deficits.
+One of the most significant components of the hypothesis is that it predicts autism should be associated with "hypo-mentalizing" and psychotic spectrum disorders (such as schizophrenia, bipolar disorder, depression and borderline personality) with "hyper-mentalizing"; that is, that people in each group should have different impairments in mentalizing.
+This is a core component of the diametric disorders hypothesis, and one of the fundamental assumptions involved.
+Meta-analysis of mentalizing skills in autism and schizophrenia does not support this claim, but hypermentalizing has been supported by studies of borderline personality and depression.
+Thus, while autism and schizophrenia appear to both be associated with mentalizing impairments, some psychotic spectrum disorders do involve hyper-mentalizing.